-In computer science, I am passionate about cryptography, especially lattice-based algorithms and cryptosystems.
-I am interested in how these structures can be applied to the creation of efficient post-quantum Fully Homomorphic Encryption (FHE) schemes.
+One problem of interest is Fully Homomorphic Encryption (FHE) schemes.
 In essence, if (Gen, Enc, Dec) is a fully homomorphic encryption scheme and m1, m2 are plaintexts, then

 Enc(m1+m2)=Enc(m1)+Enc(m2)